wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.11 =
-* New: Term-specific pagination has been added to the `/examples/twentytwelve-mla/image.php` file.
+* New: **Polylang support has been added.** See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
-* New: When WPML is active, all taxonomy term assignments are verified/adjusted to be valid for the item's language.
-* New: When WPML is active, taxonomy term assignments are synchronized across all the item's translations.
-* New: When WPML is active, the Media/Assistant submenu table will include a "language management" column showing each item's translation status by language.
-You can click on an item's "pencil" or "plus" icon to edit an existing translation or duplicate the item in a new language.
-* New: When WPML is active and "All Languages" is selected, the Media/Assistant submenu table will include a "Language" column showing each item's language.
-* New: When WPML is active, the Settings/Media Library Assistant "Language" tab lets you select the enhancements you want.
+* New: **WPML support has been enhanced.** In particular, 1) all taxonomy term assignments are verified/adjusted to be valid for the item's language, 2) taxonomy term assignments are synchronized across all the item's translations, 3) the Media/Assistant submenu table will include a "language management" column showing each item's translation status by language; you can click on an item's "pencil" or "plus" icon to edit an existing translation or duplicate the item in a new language, 4) when "All Languages" is selected, the Media/Assistant submenu table will include a "Language" column showing each item's language, and 5) the Settings/Media Library Assistant "Language" tab lets you select the enhancements you want.
+See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
+* New: **An "Attached" view has been added**, filtering the Media/Assistant submenu table to show only those items having a parent post/page.
+You can disable the new view, if desired, on the Settings/Media Library Assistant Views tab.
 * New: Two hooks, `mla_list_table_admin_action` and `mla_list_table_custom_admin_action`, have been added.
 * New: For `[mla_gallery]`, when `mla_alt_shortcode=mla_tag_cloud`, parameters such as `mla_link_href` are passed through to be used by [`mla_tag_cloud]`.
-* New: Polylang support is provided by an example plugin, `/examples/mla-polylang-support.zip`.
+* New: Term-specific pagination has been added to the `/examples/twentytwelve-mla/image.php` file.
+* Fix: MLA enhanced icons for non-iage items are now properly displayed on the Media/Assistant submenu table.
 * Fix: Taxonomy terms containing "HTML special characters", e.g., ampersands, are now handled correctly for searching and editing.
 * Fix: The `mla_list_table_new_instance` filter is now called for Media/Assistant Set Parent and Quick Edit (Ajax) actions.
 * Fix: For IPTC/EXIF mapping, empty values returned from an "EXIF/Template" template no longer suppress IPTC values that are present.